ua-datalab/QNLP/Project-Plan.md

 			7. Todo
 				1. Train dev of uspantekan
 				2. Modifying
-	3. update: june 5th 2024
+2. update: june 5th 2024
 	1. Path 2: Ran experiment. [here](https://docs.google.com/spreadsheets/d/1NBINiUsAdrqoO50y_CX_BGGgXcP9Zt6i5nYKvuB70Tg/edit?usp=sharing) are the results of trying Uspantekan with spider parser, bobcat parser, and using pytorch trainer.
 Rather after tuning max accuracy on dev was 72%...which was given by cups and stairs model -so we have decided to move on.
 	2. Options to explore next
 		1. path 1: go back to  spanish- and load with embeddings.
-			2. path 2: try with discocat/bobcar parser + uspantekan.. last time we tried, got errors..
+		2. path 2: try with discocat/bobcar parser + uspantekan.. last time we tried, got errors...
-		3. problem:
-  4. update: june 25th 2024:
+3. update: june 25th 2024:
 	- still working on QNLP +uspantekan + embedddings. reevaluated goal and pivoted because of the question: what baseline
 	- are we trying to beat.
 Decided we will do the baseline first on LLMs

 # General correspondence:
 * why did we decide to go with spanish first and not Uspanthekan?
 	- Lambeq pipeline seems to have a language model requirements and needs embeddings.
 We have some for Spanish, none for Uspantekan
 	- We have direct Uspanteqan-Spanish translations, but not English-Uspanteqan.
 Which means that if things fail, we have no way to examine what happened if we used an English model.

+# Meeting Notes
-# june 25th 2024
+## June 25th 2024
-- Megh tries loading uspantekan data into LLMs
+- Pivot to actually determining what the LLM baseline classification accuracy is for our dataset, os that we know what the quantum approach needs to beat.
+- ToDo Megh:
+	- Move Mithun's single python file to our repo
+ 	- Edit to load Uspantekan data
+	- Run the LLM code, an untrained DistilBERT and RoBERTa using Mithun's codebase
+	- Report bugs and/or result.
 - Mithun tries to load embeddings + quantum

+## June 21st 2024
+- Updates to khatri et al code:
+	- Current work on Spanish data, using khatri et. al.: [https://github.com/ua-datalab/QNLP/tree/megh_dev](https://github.com/ua-datalab/QNLP/tree/megh_dev)
+ 	- Mithun shared his updated code for khatri et. al., that works on Uspantekan:  https://github.com/ua-datalab/QNLP/tree/mithun_dev
+  - Overhauled code to fit our classification task that has only one feature vector, as opposed to two. `lambeq` libraries and modules needed to be replaced due to depreciation.

-# June 7th 2024
+## June 7th 2024
 * How to access shared analyses on Cyverse- Mithus shares his setup so we have access to GPUs
 * Go to [https://de.cyverse.org/analyses/](https://de.cyverse.org/analyses/) and switch the dropdown menu to "shared with me"
 * Choose the relevant analysis.